Downtown York probably wouldn't be the same without the White Rose Bar and Grill.

 "A lot of people come in and ask me what's next on my agenda," he said.

 History: The restaurant, which opened its doors in 1933, started out as The Beaver Inn on North Beaver Street, where the restaurant's smoking lounge, Stoagies, stands today.
 The restaurant was opened by Sibol's grandparents, and they sold it to his parents in 1944.
-Sibol's parents held on to it for 40 years until he bought it from
+Sibol's parents held on to it for 40 years until he bought it from them.

 The restaurant did not expand out to its current corner at North Beaver and West Philadelphia streets until 1999, even though Sibol had owned the property since 1996.